fmalmeida/MpGAP/README.md

 ## Known issues

 1. Whenever using unicycler with unpaired reads, an odd platform-specific SPAdes-related crash seems do randomly happen as it can be seen in the issue discussed at https://github.com/rrwick/Unicycler/issues/188.
   + As a workaround, Ryan says to use the `--no_correct` parameter which solves the issue and does not have a negative impact on assembly quality.
-Therefore, whenever using Illumina unpaired reads, this parameter is automatically used by the pipeline.
+  + Therefore, if you run into this error when using unpaired data you can activate this workaroud with `--unicycler_additional_parameters "--no_correct"`.
 2. Whenever running the pipeline for multiple samples at once using glob patterns such as '*' and '?', users are advised to do not perform hybrid assemblies, nor combining both paired and unpaired short reads in short reads only assemblies.
 Because the pipeline is not yet trained to properly search for the correct pairs, and since nextflow channels are random, we cannot ensure that the combination of data used in these to assembly types will be right.
 The pipeline treats each input file as a unique sample, and it will execute it individually.
   + To date, the use of glob patterns only works properly with long reads only assembly, or short reads only assemblies using either paired or unpaired reads, not both at the same time.
 For example:
     + `nextflow run [...] --longreads 'my_data/*.fastq' --lr_type 'nanopore' --outdir my_results`